Bowmanville GO Station

 Bowmanville GO Station is a planned GO Transit train station to be built by Metrolinx in the community of Bowmanville, Ontario.
-It will be the terminus station of GO Transit's approved expansion of train service on the Lakeshore East line, and will become a transit hub for Durham Region Transit and GO Transit.
-Approximately 770 parking spaces will be provided on the south side of the station.
-A bus loop and a "Kiss and Ride" area will be included.
-The station is expected to open in 2024.
+It will be the terminus station of GO Transit's approved expansion of train service on the Lakeshore East line and will become a transit hub for Durham Region Transit and GO Transit.
+According to a 2011 environmental impact assessment, the station would have about 770 parking spaces, a bus loop and a kiss and ride area on the south side of the station.
+The station will be located on the south side of CP Rail's Belleville Subdivision and, as a terminal, it will have two stub tracks.